All Episodes

 They torture in our prisons.

-I mean, everybody and their uncle has been paying attention to this knows full well that's what the Democratic Party view is of the U.S. military.
+I mean, everybody and their uncle who's been paying attention to this knows full well that's what the Democratic Party view is of the U.S. military and liberals per se, wherever you find them in this country, whatever party they claim to belong to.

-So my question is why are they running away from Kerry?
+So my question is, why are they running away from Kerry?

-Carrie defined the party position on this.
+Kerry defined a party position on this.

-He defined the party position as Dick Durbin has done, so why run away from it?
+He defined the party position as Dick Durbin has done.

-I thought I thought anti-war was going to launch Democrats to this massive new majority.
+I thought anti-war was going to launch Democrats to this massive new majority.

 Welcome back.